African serval

 You must report all sightings to Biosecurity Queensland within 24 hours.

-Authorised zoos may keep African servals with an exhibited animal’s license under the Exhibited Animals Act 2016.
+Authorised zoos may keep African servals with an exhibited animal’s licence under the Exhibited Animals Act 2016.

 Scientific name